KeithBurghardt/Hazards/urban_legends/README.md

 All urban legends collected in our analysis.
 We also include 2014 SNOPES data used as ground truth labels.
-2014 data comes from Fessler et al., 2014:
+2014 data comes from Fessler et al., 2014.

-Fessler, D. M., Pisor, A. C., & Navarrete, C. D. (2014).
-Negatively-biased credulity and the cultural evolution of beliefs.
-PloS one, 9(4), e95167.

 The SNOPES data we collect from 2022 are of the form:
 - NARRATIVE / Legend: the title of the legend